uploadcare/file-uploader-examples/examples/angular-uploader/README.md

 ### Angular + Web Components

-Blocks are native to the Web but not to Angular.
+File Uploader is native to the Web but not to Angular.
 However, Angular does everything to make solutions based on Web Components to work properly with it.

 To help Angular to figure out where you're using Web Components, you have to set